ml-evs/git-tutorial/README.md

         new file:   exercise1/task1.py
         new file:   exercise1/task2.py

-The files are now ready to be commited, and a simple `git commit` will bring up the editor for us to enter our commit message.
+The files are now ready to be committed, and a simple `git commit` will bring up the editor for us to enter our commit message.

 > Notice how only the core source files/outputs are included in the